 However, most people are unsure as to whether you can froth creamer.
+This blog post covers seven simple ways of foaming creamer at home.

 Yes, you can froth creamer in a milk frother in the same way that you foam milk.
 Cold creamer froths much better than hot creamer.
 However, creamer concentrate can not be frothed so you simply add it straight to your coffee.

 You can froth creamer with any type of milk frother including jug frothers and steam wands.
-When frothing coffee creamer, check whether your frother can heat up the cream or you need to warm the creamer after frothing.
+When frothing coffee creamer, check whether your frother can heat up the cream or if you need to warm the creamer after frothing.

 For example, you need to heat creamer after frothing with a handheld frother, a French press, or a mixer.